netblue30/fdns/README.md

 Change this default with --proxy-addr command line option.

 * Using only DoH services from zero-logging providers, based on the privacy policy posted on the provider's website.
-You can print the list of supported servers with --list.
-Use --server= to pick up a specific server (--server=powerdns).
+Print the list of supported servers with --list, and use --server= to pick up a specific server (--server=powerdns).
 You can also use a group, in this case fdns will chose a random server from the group (--server=Europe).
 By default we pick up a random server from anycast group (--server=anycast).
 `````